jmalauss/Absenteeism/README.md

 ## Data Cleaning

 For the data cleaning, we used Jupyter Notebook and associated libraries to clean and reformat the data.
-First, we had dropped rows with null values, then we had round down the "Age" column values to better reflect how people self-report their age.
+After loading the CSV file, we had dropped rows with null values, then we had round down the "Age" column values to better reflect how people self-report their age.
 The "AbsentHours" and "LengthService" were rounded two two decimal places to make the data cleaner and keep the significant figures of these columns the same given that they're both units of time (though LengthService is presumed to be years and AbsentHours is presumed to be in Hours).
 Any unneeded columns were dropped from the dataframe; namely the "Surname", "GivenName", "City", and "BusinessUnit" columns.